ncatlab/nlab-content/pages/0/5/0/0/50/content.md

 This failure of Lie III for [[Lie groupoid|Lie groupoids]], i.e. for [[groupoid]]s [[internalization|internal to]] $Manifolds$ seems to suggest that the category of $Manifolds$ is not the natural home for general [[Lie theory]].
 More concretely, it seems to suggest that [[Lie theory]] ought to be practiced [[internalization|internal to]] some category of [[generalized smooth spaces]].

-One such choice is given by replacing manifolds by [[differentiable stacks]].
+One such choice is given by replacing manifolds by [[differentiable stack]]s.

 #Generalization of Lie's theorems to stacky Lie groupoids#